 Studies have found that Gamma Knife radiosurgery is a safe and effective meningioma treatment option.
 Gamma Knife radiosurgery can be used alone to treat small tumors or in combination with surgery.
 Many patients require only a single treatment session, though this depends on the size, location and grade of your meningioma.

 Many patients in the tri-state area have been successfully treated with Gamma Knife radiosurgery for meningiomas.
-You can read the stories of Kate Cammarata and Steve Murphy to learn more about their experiences.
+You can read the story of Kate Cammarata and learn more about her experience.

 What is Gamma Knife Radiosurgery for Meningioma Recovery Like?

 Because Gamma Knife radiosurgery is minimally invasive, there is no long recovery like there is with brain surgery.
 In fact, most patients are back to normal activity levels within a day or two.
 Along the same lines, recovery following Gamma Knife radiosurgery is also milder than traditional radiation for brain tumors.
 Because your doctor can target just your tumor, healthy surrounding brain tissue is spared, leading to less of the unpleasant side effects commonly associated with radiation therapy.

 What are the Benefits of Gamma Knife Radiosurgery for Meningioma?